 Little & Friday

 You're no doubt well-acquainted with Little & Friday's mouthwatering sweets, but did you also know that they make a mean pie?
 Combining handmade flaky pastry with free-range meat and organic produce, these are like the kind of pies your Grandma would bake—only on steroids (just look at the size of that lid!).
 They even come in individual foil cups, which is exactly the type of extra detail we love.
 Our fave flavour here has to be the mince and cheese, though the chicken and leek ain't a bad second choice by any stretch of the imagination.
-Unfortunately Little & Friday's Belmont store has now closed, so you'll need to hit up their Newmarket digs for your future pie fix.
+Unfortunately Little & Friday's Belmont store has now closed, so you'll need to hit up their Newmarket or Ponsonby digs for your future pie fix.

 Newmarket, Ponsonby and Pt Chev